Whoaa512/starred/README.md

 ## C

+- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [asg017/sqlite-lines](https://github.com/asg017/sqlite-lines) - A SQLite extension for reading large files line-by-line (NDJSON, logs, txt, etc.)
 - [coder-mike/microvium](https://github.com/coder-mike/microvium) - A compact, embeddable scripting engine for applications and microcontrollers for executing programs written in a subset of the JavaScript language.
 - [pikasTech/pikascript](https://github.com/pikasTech/pikascript) - Ultralightweight Python engine that can run with 4KB of RAM and 32KB of Flash (such as STM32G030C8 and STM32F103C8), and is very easy to deploy and expand.